 By Angie Nelson

 Entrepreneurship has boomed in recent years, with many millennials shying away from traditional careers which they now consider unstable.
-Freelancers and the self-employed now make up a significant portion of the workforce, and the choice is becoming attractive to many more people every day.
+Freelancers and the self-employed now make up a significant portion of the workforce, and the choice is becoming attractive to more people every day.

-There can be some confusion over what type of business to start as a new entrepreneur, but here are some tried and tested ideas which have served the sector well.
+However, there can be some confusion over what type of business to start as a new entrepreneur, but here are some tried and tested ideas which have served the sector well.

 Handmade craft products have never been so popular, with sites like Etsy dominating the marketplace.
 Many crafts are relatively inexpensive and enjoyable with practice.
-Tutorials for every craft imaginable can now be found online, and while the majority of sales take place on the web the potential for real-world selling is very strong with outlets such as independent gift shops, local markets and craft fairs.
-Some markets can be somewhat saturated but, as with everything, if the business delivers consistent high quality, excellent customer service and a unique product, this is by far one of the most enjoyable and popular startups for an entrepreneur.
+Tutorials for every craft imaginable can now be found online, and while the majority of sales take place on the web the potential for real-world selling is very strong with outlets such as independent gift shops, local markets, and craft fairs.
+Some markets can be somewhat saturated but, as with everything, if the business delivers consistent, high-quality, excellent customer service and a unique product, this is by far one of the most enjoyable and popular startups for an entrepreneur.

-The rise of the so-called ‘infopreneur’ has seen people selling their expertise online in eBook, webinar, and course form.
-Everyone knows something another may be willing to pay to learn, and with some thoughtful effort put into the set-up nearly everyone can look credible enough to make a few sales.
+The rise of the so-called ‘infopreneur' has seen people selling their expertise online in eBook, webinar, and course form.
+Everyone knows something another may be willing to pay to learn, and with some thoughtful effort put into the set-up, nearly everyone can look credible enough to make a few sales.
 Networking is key here, as you want to build up your expertise and remain in contact with experts in your field who can signal boost your products.

 Infopreneurs can earn passive income through eBooks and other materials, requiring a burst of effort which then results in multiple sales without any further input, or active income, which requires the infopreneur be present while the product is delivered, e.g. a webinar.
 Many entrepreneurs have experienced very high revenue using this type of business.